ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-IntroOmicsDataAnalysis.md

 ## What is Bioinformatics?

-Bioinfotmatics is a interdisciplinary field that combines techniques and knowledge from both computer science and biology.
+Bioinfotmatics is an interdisciplinary field that combines techniques and knowledge from both computer science and biology.
 It is a computational field that involves the analysis of complex genetic data.
 This commonly includes DNA, RNA, or protein sequence data.

 ![What is Bioinformatics?](../fig/bioInfo.jpeg){: width="800" }
 *[Image source][bioinfoStats]*